 A Living Wage Employer Neuron is proud to offer salaries that surpass the national and provincial living wage levels, across all of our markets.
 We are certified Living Wage Employers in the United Kingdom, British Columbia, Ontario and New Zealand, with forthcoming certifications in our other markets.
-Our locally hired staff are trained methodically through the Neuron Training Program and provided with opportunities for extra training from vocational training institutions.
+Changing the Way We Move Our locally hired staff are trained methodically through the Neuron Training Program and provided with opportunities for extra training from vocational training institutions.